What is Norwegian Air?

 Flight attendants circulate in Premium class pre-departure, offering water and juice.
 Two meal services are later provided during an intercontinental flight.

-Individual meals are delivered in a long, picnic-style paper box that introduces a Norwegian hero on the cover.
+Individual meals are delivered in a long paper box that introduces a Norwegian hero on the cover.
 Ours featured Olympic Gold Medal ice skater/actress Sonja Henie.

 Our three-course dinner meal was hot, tasty and well prepared, with a choice of a beef filet or salmon entree.
 Warm rolls were offered from a basket.
 Before landing, the smaller second meal included yogurt and a bagel.